Financial Advisors, Planners, Brokers & Managers

 Depending on which statistical report you read, between 11-13% of advisors and planners have a plan for the growth of their own firms.
 Even fewer have a succession plan.

 Chances are that you're part of the majority of advisors who don't have a plan.
 Yet you do expect your clients to implement the plan you help them create.
 You might even get a bit frustrted when they don't reach a goal that they helped set on their plan.
 Right?

-I expect that like most adivisors you don't have a plan because you don't need a 50 page plan, you think that having a plan in your head is having a plan, or you created a humungous plan and it was too much to exeute.
+I expect that you don't have a plan because you don't need a 50 page plan.
+You may be thinking that having a plan in your head is having a plan or you may have created a humungous plan and it was too much to exeute.

 Now I've taught programs at a college on the 50 page version of a plan and the only reason someone attened the program was because they needed funding for their business.
 Once they received that funding, the plan became a dust collector and NOT a tool for growth.

 Then in 2000, I found a much simplier plan -- a nationally renowed system -- for advisors to use daily to grow your practice.

 If your business is struggling to grow, if you run your firm reactively, or if you've gotten way to comfortable with the status quo and you're ready to fast-track your success in the next 12-24 months, then do I have the perfect plan for you!